-- (a) Reflects the estimated proceeds from the issuance of common stock in this offering (based on the midpoint of the price range set forth on the cover page of this prospectus), net of estimated issuance costs of \$23 million. - (b) Reflects the utilization of the estimated net proceeds from the Offering Transactions to pay in full the historical long-term credit facilities of the Company as of January 1, 2010 and the related adjustment of historical interest expense and deferred income taxes. - (c) Gives effect to the issuance of 17,500,000 shares of common stock contemplated by this offering at an assumed initial public offering price of \$19.00 per share (the midpoint of the price range set forth on the cover page of this prospectus) less underwriting discounts and commissions and expenses payable by us.
+- (a) Reflects the estimated proceeds from the issuance of common stock in this offering, net of estimated issuance costs of approximately \$20.2 million. - (b) Reflects the utilization of the estimated net proceeds from the Offering Transactions to pay in full the historical long-term credit facilities of the Company as of January 1, 2010 and the related adjustment of historical interest expense and deferred income taxes. - (c) Gives effect to the issuance of 17,500,000 shares of common stock in this offering at the initial public offering price of \$17.00 per share less underwriting discounts and commissions and expenses payable by us.
 Additionally, the basic shares outstanding includes only the vested shares issued in conjunction with this offering and the diluted shares outstanding includes both the vested and the unvested shares issued in conjunction with this offering, assuming the corporate reorganization had occurred January 1, 2010.